Shop by Category

 Divide your weight in half for a generally healthy protein intake.
 Eat that amount in grams of protein per day.

-To convert your body weight from pounds to kilograms, divide your weight in pounds by 2.2; so, 140 pounds is 64 kg.
-For general health, at least 51 grams of protein would be recommended for someone of this size.
+You might also see recommendations based on body weight in kilograms.
+To convert your body weight from pounds to kilograms, divide your weight in pounds by 2.2.
+For example, 140 pounds is 64 kg.

 How to eat more protein?
 One of the most convenient ways to increase your protein intake is to supplement with protein powder.
 There are now many types available, tailored to those who prefer animal-derived or plant-derived sources.